Promoting student success and personal development is a priority

 Student Services Coordinators (SSC) at the UMA Centers are happy to answer questions about financial aid, admission to a degree program, course schedules, and more.
 An SSC can help you select courses, locate resources and ensure you’re on track to graduate.

-The UMA Rockland Center offers a New Student Orientation by appointment prior to the start of fall and spring semesters.
-All new and transfer students are encouraged to attend new student orientation to meet other new students and Center staff, and to learn about student support services, computer resources, library services, as well as videoconferencing (VC) and interactive television (ITV) classroom communication and procedures.
+The UMA Rockland Center offers a New Student Orientation by appointment prior to the start of each semester.
+All new and transfer students are encouraged to attend new student orientation to meet other new students and Center staff, and to learn about student support services, computer resources, library services, as well as web-conferencing classroom communication and procedures.

 At Orientation you will learn about: